berachain/polaris/e2e/hive/simulators/rpc/README.md

 These tests are run as go functions, and required a few changes to comply with Polaris logic.

-For example, the estimateGas test needed to be changed to account for the intended overestimation by 1.20 percent.
+For example, the estimateGas test needed to be changed to account for the intended overestimation by 20%.

 ## Files Changed